TaekyungKi/TaekyungKi/README.md

+### Taekyung Ki

+- Recieved B.S. in Mathematics and M.S. in Mathematics.
-- Interested in mathematical analysis of deep learning, computer vision
+- Interested in Mathematics, Deep learning and Computer vision
-- A.I. researcher at Jenti
+- A.I. researcher at Jenti.ai
-- Current research area: Computer Vision
+- E-mail: tkki@jenti.ai
+- Currently, I'm interested in text detection and pose estimation